spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-spryker-core-back-office-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that `https://mysprykershop.com/security-oauth-user/login` redirects you to the login page with the “Authentication failed!” message displayed.
+Ensure that `https://mysprykershop.com/security-oauth-user/login` redirects you to the login page with the *Authentication failed!* message displayed.

 {% endinfo_block %}